 The Technology HelpDesk is a service of Information Resources and Technology (IRT).
 To contact the Technology HelpDesk, please call (309) 677-2964 or visit us in the Cullom-Davis Library.
 See menu items at left or scroll down on this page for more useful technology information.

-Please do not click on any enclosed links and delete the email immediately.
+Do not click on the link and delete the email if you receive it.

-Visit the New Employee Help Page for helpful tips about getting started on campus.
-Information is provided for both full-time and part-time employees to help you get things like your payroll, benefits, ID, email and more completed, in order to help make your transition to campus easy.
-To visit the New Employee Help Page click here .
+Visit the New Employee Help Page for tips about getting started with campus services.
+Information is provided for both full-time and part-time employees to help with your transition to campus.

 Secure your devices and protect vital data and information.